LukeShortCloud/rootpages/markdown/ansible.md

 All options:

-* account_disalbed = Disable the account.
+* account_disabled = Disable the account.
 The user can no longer be used.
 * account_locked = Lock the account.
 The user will no longer have access to log into their account.
 * description = A description of the user's purpose.
 * fullname = The full name of the user.